staking-foundation/docs/docs/51-distribution.md

 Ideally, the token will maintain its non-transferable status until transferability becomes necessary for operational functionality and the advancement of decentralization.

-### Restricted to non-US nationals
+### Early Distribution Restrictions

-Due to legal uncertainities surrounding staking operations in the United Stated of America, the initial distribution was restricted to non-US nationals.
+Due to legal uncertainities surrounding staking operations in the US and Canada, US and Canadian nationals are excluded from the Early Distribution.

+Several other sanctioned countries have been excluded as well.